panarchus/EveryRealm/content/post/2016-02-23-app_join_me.md

 * The Hateful Eight, or
 * The Revenant

-I’m not here to review them but suffice it to say that I probably will<!--more--> not see them again anytime soon
-{{% fnote "[+]" %}}I lied, here is my official review(s): both movies were reasonably good and definitely entertaining.
-The gore in the Revenant actually bothered me a little more than the gore in the Hateful Eight, because it was far less ridiculous.
-Not that gore bothers, really.
-I felt both movies didn’t have much substance to them; perhaps they just had little… point?
-Direction?
-There are lacking imagination.
-I liked them both enough, but there are so many good films/shows to watch and no reason to devote time to watching these again in the foreseeable future.
-These are all my thoughts.
-That’s the problem.{{% /fnote %}}.
-This isn’t really about those movies anywho.
-So… we finished watching one at the theatre on a Friday night (y’know, it must’ve been the Revenant because I remember now that the Hateful Eight was so long we had to skip out on work a wee bit early in order watch it on a Wednesday {{% fnote %}}Like **delinquent badasses**.
+I’m not here to review them but suffice it to say that I probably will not see them again anytime soon\*.
+This isn’t really about those movies anywho.<!--more--> So… we finished watching one at the theatre on a Friday night (y’know, it must’ve been the Revenant because I remember now that the Hateful Eight was so long we had to skip out on work a wee bit early in order watch it on a Wednesday{{% fnote %}}Like **delinquent badasses**.
 I mean, like **responsible adults**.
 I mean… like probably neither of those things.{{% /fnote %}}) and it was 9pm or so.
 We’re reasonably young, hip people and thought

 > Hey, you think any of our other reasonably young, hip friends would be down to chill at one of these conveniently-located-yet-indistinguishable-from-each-other bars near us?